Mony Mony (album)

-Mony Mony is a studio album by Tommy James and the Shondells.
+Mony Mony is the fifth studio album by Tommy James and the Shondells.
 It was released in 1968.
 The record includes the band's hit single "Mony Mony" which reached #1 on the UK Singles Chart and #3 on the Billboard Hot 100.
 It reached #193 on the Billboard 200.
 While trying to come up with lyrics for the music they had already recorded, James spotted a sign for Mutual of New York, sing their acronym MONY.